LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/in-oblivion-you-get-tested.md

 &nbsp;

-Lonely gods do not lie,
+Lonely gods do not hide,

-so what type of god are you?
+so what type of god is there,

+awaiting?